Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 - **windowSize**
   *Type:* Integer (>= 5)
   (OVERWRITTEN BY LOADED MODEL)
   *Description:* The number of time steps in an input sequence.
+It is recommended to increase this as you increase polling rate.
+This setting is also used as the save interval for data collection.
   *Impact:*
-  - A larger window size captures more context and longer-term dependencies, but requires more data and computational power.
+  - A larger window size captures more context and longer-term dependencies, but requires more data and computation power.
-  - A smaller window size provides faster training with less context; may not capture longer patterns adequately.
+  - A smaller window size provides faster training with less context but may not capture longer patterns adequately.

 ### Training Section